-The codification of the AA program in book form was a central vehicle for the diffusion of AA and the crucial means of maintaining the integrity of the AA program as Alcoholics Anonymous experienced explosive growth in the years following the book's publication.
-The decision that the fellowship would publish its own materials also heightened its organizational autonomy and generated a substantial portion of the income that would support its central service structures.
-A critical examination of AA's Twelve Steps further underscores the differences between AA and the professional treatment of alcoholism.
+In December 1938, Bill Wilson expanded these six principles to twelve steps that reflected the experience of AA's earliest members.
+These steps were included in the crucial fifth chapter of what came to codification The of the AA program in book form was a central vehicle for the diffusion of AA and the crucial means of maintaining the integrity program as Alcoholics of the AA Anonymous experienced explosive growth in the years following the book's publication.
+The decision that the fellowship would publish its own materials also heightened its organizational autonomy and generated a substantial portion of the income that support its central would service structures.
+A critical examination of AA's Twelve Steps further underscores the between AA differences and the professional treatment of alcoholism.